Post-secondary transfer applications

 In the meantime, you might want to take part in one of our information events or campus tours, where you can get answers to all your questions about life at UBC.

-What the heck are rolling admissions?
+What are rolling admissions?

-What the heck are rolling admissions?
+What are rolling admissions?

 We can’t evaluate everyone’s application at the same time, so we send out admissions decisions as we receive and review information.
 That’s what we mean by rolling admissions.

 If we received your grade information early in the year, we may have evaluated your application in January or February.
 But don’t worry: UBC uses the same admissions criteria for everyone.
-Students who receive offers by the end of February have to meet the same admissions criteria as those who receive offers in March or April.
+Students who received offers by the end of February have to meet the same admissions criteria as those who receive offers in March or April.

 When will you receive your UBC admission decision?